HMaker/python-cdp/docs/api/autofill.rst

 values from commands, and then you can use those objects as arguments to other commands.

-.. autoclass:: LoginState
+.. autoclass:: CreditCard
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json

-.. autoclass:: DialogType
+.. autoclass:: AddressField
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json

-.. autoclass:: Account
+.. autoclass:: Address
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json